×

 When we asked people about industries and career opportunities in Granada, they reponded:

 "Foreigners often work in Granada as English teachers, tour guides, restaurant and bar staff, hotel staff, and in other hospitality roles.
 They may also find work in the tourism industry, such as working in tour companies or as tour operators.
 Other popular jobs for foreigners include working in the digital nomad industry, such as web design, software development, and online marketing.
-Additionally, some foreigners may find work in the agricultural sector, such as working on coffee or tobacco farms," remarked one expat who made the move to Granada.
+Additionally, some foreigners may find work in the agricultural sector, such as working on coffee or tobacco farms," commented one expat who made the move to Granada.

 What is life like in Granada?